Firehouse is committed to providing the very best veterinary care experience.

 Co-Founder, Chief Medical Officer

-As co-founder of Firehouse Animal Health Center and a practicing veterinarian, Dr John Faught has a unique perspective into the veterinary world.
+As co-founder of Firehouse Animal Health Center and a practicing veterinarian, Dr John Faught has a unique perspective on the veterinary world.
 He merges science-based medicine, empathetic communication, and practical solutions to help pet owners choose the best path for their families and their pets.
 At the same time, Dr Faught provides leadership for Firehouse staff and steers the hospital toward impeccable service, growth, and philanthropy.

 Dr Faught learned at an early age that we all play a role in making our communities healthier, safer, and happier.
 This is why Firehouse gives generously to local animal-support organizations by donating funds, free medical services, time, and ideas.
 “We are better individuals and a better business because of it,” says Dr Faught.
 “It brings value and purpose to what we do each and every day.”

 Kelly Erb oversees the Hospital Managers at each location, Firehouse HR, and Marketing.
-Kelly’s vision for Firehouse has allowed individual hospitals to support their local communities in unique ways, while still maintaining cohesion and teamwork across the entire network.
+Kelly’s vision for Firehouse has allowed individual hospitals to support their local communities in unique ways while still maintaining cohesion and teamwork across the entire network.
 She strives to cultivate an environment that inspires the Firehouse team to grow their knowledge and move the bar ever higher.

 Kelly began her career with Firehouse as a Veterinary Technician.
-After 9 months she decided to broaden her knowledge of medicine by studying for a nursing degree.
-Upon graduating, she was promoted to Hospital Manager at Firehouse Kyle where she oversaw the hospital’s operations and team.
+After 9 months, she decided to broaden her knowledge of medicine by studying for a nursing degree.
+Upon graduating, she was promoted to Hospital Manager at Firehouse Kyle, where she oversaw the hospital’s operations and team.
 Her role within Firehouse continued to evolve into the one she holds today.